-LiquidPlanner vs. Wrike: a Guide for Your Project Management Needs
+LiquidPlanner vs. Wrike: an Online Project Management Software Comparison

 “There are few project management (PM) tools that can compete with LiquidPlanner,” PCMag’s Juan Martinez wrote in a recent article, Wrike vs. LiquidPlanner: Project Management Pugilism.
-In the comparison, Martinez compares each product in three categories: Price; Features and UI, and Integrations.
+In the project management comparison, Martinez evaluates each product in three categories: Price; Features and UI, and Integrations.
 In the end, LiquidPlanner beat Wrike for the win.